Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Sharp characterization of large-time asymptotics

-\item It is also the first study addressing the inverse problem for the large-time asymptotics of partially dissipative hyperbolic systems, which is completely new.
-Precisely, the additional $\dot{B}^{\sigma_{1}}_{p,\infty}$-assumption is sharp in comparison with previous efforts, which is not only sufficient, but also necessary to achieve two-sided bounds of decay estimates of solutions to \eqref{m1}-\eqref{m1d}.
-Indeed, we establish the theory of decay characters for partially dissipative systems of balance laws.
-In particular, it is shown that under $(\{\mathbf{I}-\mathbf{P}\}V_{0})^{\ell}\in\dot{B}^{\sigma_{1}+1}_{2,\infty}$ with $-\frac{d}{2}\leq \sigma_{1}<\frac{d}{2}-1$, the solution $V$ satisfies
+\item The present work also provides the first study of the {\emph{inverse problem}} for the large-time asymptotics of partially dissipative hyperbolic systems.
+More precisely, we show that the additional $\dot{B}^{\sigma_{1}}_{p,\infty}$ assumption is sharp in comparison with previous results: it is not only sufficient but also {\emph{necessary}} to obtain two-sided decay estimates for solutions.
+In particular, we establish a theory of decay characters for partially dissipative systems of balance laws: Under $(\{\mathbf{I}-\mathbf{P}\}V_{0})^{\ell}\in\dot{B}^{\sigma_{1}+1}_{2,\infty}$ with $-\frac{d}{2}\leq \sigma_{1}<\frac{d}{2}-1$, the solution $V$ satisfies